Readify/madskillz/DeliveryManager.md

 I actively establish communications based on an agreed cadence, and continue them through to the closure of delivery.

-I'm not afraid to have difficult conversations when needed, and do so with tact and care.
+I'm able to have difficult conversations in a timely fashion, and do so professionally with tact and care.

 ###I am able to balance Readify's commercial needs with return on investment needs of our customers